Rational ellipticity of $G$-manifolds from their quotients

+\begin{corollary} Given a manifold submetry $\pi:M\to X$ with $M$ simply connected, if the generic fiber $L$ is connected and has finite fundamental group, then $\pi_1(L)$ acts trivially on $H_*(\tilde{L},\QQ)$. \end{corollary} \begin{proof} By Lemma \ref{L:nilptriv} it is enough to show that $L$ is a nilpotent space.
+Recall that $M$ admits a stratification, where each stratum $\Sigma_r$ consists of the union of $r$-dimensional fibers of $\pi$.
+The result is then a consequence of the following facts: \begin{itemize} \item The union $M^{(2)}$ of strata of codimension $\leq 2$ is an open, dense, simply connected submanifold of $M$, containing all the principal fibers.
+(Appendix B of \cite{MR20}). \item The fibers of $\pi|_{M^{(2)}}:M^{(2)}\to X$ are leaves of a singular Riemannian foliation $(M^{(2)},\mathcal{F})$.
+(Lemma 49 of \cite{MR20}). \item Given a singular Riemannian foliation $(M^{(2)},\mathcal{F})$ on a simply connected manifold with compact leaves and finitely many strata, the principal leaves are nilpotent spaces.
+(Theorem A of \cite{KR24}). \end{itemize} \end{proof}

-Suppose that $M$ is a compact Riemannian manifold.
-Given $p\in M$ and a closed submanifold $L$ of $M$, we denote by $\Omega(L,p)$ the space of piecewise smooth paths starting from some point in $L$ and ending at $p$.
+Given a compact Riemannian manifold $M$, a point $p\in M$, and a closed submanifold $L$ of $M$, we denote by $\Omega(L,p)$ the space of piecewise smooth paths starting from some point in $L$ and ending at $p$.
 Moreover, for any real number $r$, $\Omega^r(L,p)$ denotes the subset of $\Omega(L,p)$ consisting of paths of length at most $r$.
-Similarly, given a CW complex $K$ with a length space structure, a subcomplex $K'$ of $K$, and a point $q\in K$, we can define the spaces $\Omega(K',q)$ and $\Omega^r(K',q)$.